RAWebb/GettingCleaningDataCourseProject/codebook.md

 unzip("UCI_HAR_dataset.zip")
 ```
- I first read the variable names (labels) from `features.txt	, then read each of the data frames to be used via the `read.table()` function while at the same time assigning variable names from `features.txt` to the data frames.
-This actually constitutes step 4.) of the processing, but assigning names here seems far more logical, less error prone, and makes subsequent manipulations easier.
+ I first read the variable names (labels) from `features.txt`, then read each of the data frames to be used via the `read.table()` function while at the same time assigning variable names from `features.txt` to the data frames.
+This actually constitutes step 4.) of the project instructions, but assigning names here seems far more logical, less error prone, and makes subsequent manipulations easier.

  I'm not sure why it is recommended as step 4.